SimonB87/Javascript-OOP-Demo/ColtSteel/README.md

 * A closure is a functionthat makes use of variables defined in outer functions that have previous that have previously returned.

 ### Private variables
 * Variables, that can not be modified externaly are private.
 There are no private variable sin javaScript, but closure can help us.
+* a...